 - U.S. Department of Veterans Affairs

-Student groups, faculty, or staff who wish to learn more about a specific mental health topic may request that a presentation be scheduled.
+Student groups, faculty, or staff who wish to learn more about a specific mental health topic may request to schedule a presentation.
 Please contact Nadiya Tucker by calling 814-863-0395 with requests.

 Start the Conversation

-If you are ready to explore our available mental health services, you can begin by completing the CAPS web form.
-You can also call CAPS directly at 814-863-0395 and identify yourself as a Penn State World Campus student.
+If you would like to schedule a consultation with our case manager or learn more about our mental health resoures, begin by completing the CAPS web form.
+You can also call 814-863-0395 (available Monday-Friday, 8:00 a.m.-5:00 p.m.
+ET) and ask to speak with the Penn State World Campus case manager.